 I agree completely with you about the waste of time and life of people who use weed recreationally.
 But since the Executive Order is looking at medical marijuana, they need to look no further than what its rightful place in medical use was previously.
 To make medical marijauna and other plant medicines (that were used daily by medical and veterinary practitioners once again), there is one specific regulation that could be looked at.

-My suggestion for the regulatory process to go forward as per the Exectutive Order would be for Secretary Kennedy to end Compliance Policy Guide, sec 440.100.
+My suggestion for the regulatory process to go forward as per the Executive Order would be for Secretary Kennedy to end Compliance Policy Guide, sec 440.100.

 Ending it would stimulate review of “old” drugs.
 Sec.
-Azar had ended it in the first Trump administration and gave alternative pathways for unapproved products.
-But Biden's HHS Secretary Bacerra re-instituted it in 2021. (see Federal Register/Vol. 85, No. 228/Wednesday, November 25, 2020/Notices 75331).
-It was originally instituted under Bush II and then again under Obama.
+Azar had terminated it at end of the first Trump administration (a Christmas present to go into effect 12/25/2020) and gave alternative pathways for unapproved products (see Federal Register/Vol. 85, No. 228/Wednesday, November 25, 2020/Notices 75331)..
+But Biden's HHS Secretary Beccerra reversed that in early 2021.
+It was originally instituted under Bush II and then again under Obama and basically squeezed out any method of "old drugs" from being allowed.
 If Secretary Kennedy would end Compliance Policy Guide, sec.
-440.100, older drugs that once were actually made by the pharmaceutical sector prior to the synthetic juggernaut could be looked at again.
+440.100 like Sec.
+Azar did and keep Sec.
+Azar's exact suggestions, older plant-based drugs (that once were actually made by the pharmaceutical sector prior to the synthetic juggernaut) could be looked at again in a good light.
 It brings into play Generally Recognized As Safe and Effective products - and I would say that such products from "back then" should be considered safe and effective in the context of how they were used clinically by doctors and veterinarians (as shown in medical and veterinary textbooks of the time).
 Note that GRASE is *not* the same as Generally Recognized As Safe (GRAS).
 GRAS is for food substances and GRASE is for drug products.
 GRASE is continually used in the Monograph process for Over-The-Counter (OTC)categories that the FDA has set up (and can now be given a final order by the FDA Commissioner, Dr. Makary).

 In the specific case of Cannabis - yet also with a *multitude* of other plant-based drugs - one needs to look no further than the 1936 National Formulary.
 On page 399, it shows how to make tincture of Cannabis indica via the Process P of tincture manufacture.
 And so many other plant-based drugs are shown in the NF as well.
 There are hundreds - with known indications, dosages, contraindications, and antidotes... layered over only by time and the synthetic juggernaut that swept them away (but not really).